 Astronomical Clock Tower

 Installed in 1410, the astronomical clock tower in the Old Town Square of Prague is the oldest astronomical clock in working condition.
 The clock functions as a sort of mini-planetarium that depicts the medieval perception of the universe with intricate sculptures to depict the same.
-It shows the time in 3 different places along with the relative positions of the sun, the moon and planets.
+It shows the time in 3 different places along with the relative positions of the sun, the moon and the planets.

 The clock is an important cultural symbol for the citizens of Prague who believe that the longevity of the clock will determine the long life of the city.
 It would be useful to hire a guide to explain the mechanisms of its working and the symbolic meanings of the sculptures.
-The top the clock tower also provides a panoramic view of the Old Town square, a must-see as the day wanes out.
+The top clock tower also provides a panoramic view of the Old Town square, a must-see as the day wanes out.

 St Nicholas Church

 St Nicholas Church is one of the oldest churches in Prague and is said to be constructed somewhere in the 1270s.
-This Baroque church in the Old Town Square of Prague with splendid interiors inspired from the Invalides of Paris, serves as a gorgeous place for classical concerts, especially operas.
+This Baroque church in the Old Town Square of Prague with splendid interiors inspired by the Invalides of Paris, serves as a gorgeous place for classical concerts, especially operas.

-The church frequently hosts classical orchestras, organ concerts, ensembles, choirs along with special Easter and Christmas concerts.
+The church frequently hosts classical orchestras, organ concerts, ensembles and choirs along with special Easter and Christmas concerts.
 Most of the artists who perform at the church are also performers at The State Opera and the National Theatre, guaranteeing excellent musical quality.
 With a large looming chandelier and a space that reverberates sound, transcendental musical experience is guaranteed.

 Head over to Medieval Tavern or Café Mozart at the Old Town Square for authentic Prague cuisine along with some great coffee and cakes.
 Medieval Tavern serves a hearty 5-course meal with some great Czech beer while Café Mozart, right across the astronomical clock serves their food alternatively with Jazz nights and Mozart nights.

-Grilled sausages with a variety of sauces are commonplace in the Old Town Square and is quite a filling snack too.
+Grilled sausages with a variety of sauces are commonplace in the Old Town Square and are quite a filling snack too.
 Among the Czech food that is available both as street food and in fine dining restaurants, don’t forget to try palacinky (sweet pancakes) or at times filled with meat of your choice.
 Chlebicky or open-faced sandwiches is a delicious breakfast item, Bistro Sisters serves them best.

 Don’t forget to grab some delicious gelato for dessert from the umpteen dessert shops of the square, it’s a whole new dimension of richness.